Ghostgamesdhg2/MinetopiaMod/README.md

 # MinetopiaMod
 These are the MineTopia Mod files.
-If there is an issue report it by the issue page.
+If there is an issue report it to the issue page.